-To monitor circulating influenza strains throughout the season, rapidly identify novel strains, and determine the effectiveness of this season’s vaccines, the Connecticut Department of Public Health, State Public Health Laboratory (SPHL) provides testing of specimens obtained from select patients.
-For the 2019-2020 influenza season, please submit respiratory specimens obtained from the following patients who present with influenza-like illness (ILI= fever ≥100°F [37.8°C] AND cough and/or sore throat), regardless of rapid antigen testing status.
+To monitor circulating influenza strains throughout the dual influenza season/COVID-19 pandemic, rapidly identify novel strains, and determine the effectiveness of this season’s vaccines, the Connecticut Department of Public Health (DPH), State Public Health Laboratory (SPHL) provides testing of specimens obtained from select patients.
+During the COVID-19 pandemic, most patients presenting with respiratory symptoms had been tested for the SARS-CoV-2 virus prior to any testing for influenza or other respiratory viruses.

 - All hospitalized patients with ILI or confirmed influenza;